Universities can’t handle Confucius Institutes responsibly. The state should step in.

 The Syrian Democratic Forces have recaptured some territory from Turkish-backed forces.

 Weak domestic demand is hurting growth, but more investment could lead to a rebound.

 Leaving the refugee crisis unresolved while legitimizing the brutal Assad regime will only do further harm to U.S. interests in the Middle East.

-Plus: Wildfires in Brazil’s Amazon rainforest, political gamesmanship in Italy, and the other stories we’re following today.
+Plus: Police officers killed in Mexico, Mozambique heads to the polls, and the other stories we’re following today.

 Despite his vow to “destroy” Turkey’s economy, the U.S. president could help its leader escape the wrath of Congress.